abdiqafar-ai/phase3-cli-project/README.md

 Contributing
 Contributions are welcome!
 To contribute, follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
+add your changes(git add .)
-Commit your changes (git commit -am 'Add a new feature').
+Commit your changes (git commit -m "...").
-Push to the branch (git push origin feature/your-feature-name).
+Push to the branch (git push origin ).